CezarVlaescu/CleanerBuddy---MERN-Applicaiton/README.md

 - **Responsive Design**: CleanerBuddy is fully responsive and designed to work on devices of all sizes, ensuring a seamless experience on mobile phones, tablets, and desktops.

-- **Google Places API Integration**: CleanerBuddy utilizes the Google Places API for accurate location search and autocomplete features, enhancing the user experience by providing reliable and precise information.
+- **Leaflet Maps Integration**: CleanerBuddy utilizes the Leaflet lib for accurate location search and autocomplete features, enhancing the user experience by providing reliable and precise information.

 ## Tech Stack